Guide To Legal Gambling In Dublin

 Dublin Gambling History

-Dublin is believed to have been occupied since pre-historic times and has historical writings that date back to 140 AD.
-Eventually established as a Viking settlement during the middle ages it remained under their control until the Norman invasion of 1169.
+Dublin is believed to have been occupied since prehistoric times and has historical writings that date back to 140 AD.
+Eventually established as a Viking settlement during the Middle Ages, it remained under their control until the Norman invasion of 1169.

 Historians have found evidence of gambling dating back to the Middle Ages, but it really became widespread in the 17th & 18th centuries.
 Horse racing is credited for popularizing gambling across Ireland, and until 1956, all gambling was technically legal and unregulated.

 The Gaming and Lotteries Act of 1956 made commercial gambling houses illegal, but to get around the law, innovative business owners established “members only” clubs, which are legal under the law.
-Today the legal drinking and gambling age is 18.
-Commercial gambling houses are still considered illegal, though new legislation has been drafted, it has yet to be put into law.
+Today, the legal drinking and gambling age is 18.
+Commercial gambling houses are still considered illegal, though new legislation has been drafted, and it has yet to be put into law.

 Sports betting is completely legal and practiced around the countryside and in Dublin, primarily.